This is the secret to a successful LinkedIn InMail

 Source: LinkedIn Sales Solutions

-After viewing your InMail, prospects most likely will jump to your LinkedIn profile to see who you are and whether you are worth talking to.
+After viewing your InMail, prospects most likely will jump to your LinkedIn profile.
+They will want to get to know you.
+They will also assess whether you are worth talking to.

 Your LinkedIn InMail recipient will immediately look at your LinkedIn profile

-Pro tip: If you are salesperson, to help you with your summary section HubSpot put together a list of seven highly effective summary templates specifically for sales reps.
+Pro tip: If you’re a salesperson, HubSpot offers a helpful resource.
+They put together a list of seven highly effective summary templates specifically for sales reps.

 Bringing it all together